The Benefits of Ad-Supported Streaming TV

 Vast content libraries cost money.
 Subscription platforms can only profit off their investments by growing subscribers or increasing costs.
 However, each of those strategies have limits.
 SVOD services will either reach the end of their total addressable market or of what consumers are willing to pay.

 Ad supported models represent a sustainable business model for the future of streaming.
-We know consumers are willing to watch a reasonable number of ads in return for free content.
+Consumers are willing to watch a reasonable number of ads in return for free content.
 New technologies are allowing ad-supported OTT services to unlock additional advertising real estate.
 This brings in incremental revenue for the platforms, and also new ways for brands to reach consumers as viewing continues to shift away from linear TV.

 Consumers are growing more cost-conscious when it comes to how many paid subscription platforms they have, and increasingly willing to view ads in exchange for access to robust libraries of free content.
 However, AVOD streaming services must successfully walk a tightrope between consumers' tolerance for ads and their willingness to pay for a service that doesn't include them.